8 Best Renters Insurance Companies in Washington of 2023

 Insurance companies will determine your premium based on where you live.

-So if you live in an area with a low crime rate, or if you live in an area that is not prone to natural disasters, your premium will be low.
+For example, if you live in an area with a low crime rate or if you live in an area that is not prone to natural disasters, your premium will be lower.

 Building Construction

-If you rent a house, apartment, or condo and it’s made of brick or masonry, insurers will charge you less than they would if your rental was constructed using a less “stable” or less “solid” material.
+If you rent a house, apartment, or condo made of brick or masonry, insurers will charge you less than they would if your rental was constructed using a less “stable” or less “solid” material, such as wood or stucco.

 That’s because sturdier material is less affected by earthquakes, fires, and other covered perils.